 A 50 percent discount on tuition (only) is available to individuals who audit classes.
 This opportunity is offered to students who have the proper background and prerequisite of the course(s) in question.
-A student whose total credit hours equal 12 or more including audit courses, will be assessed the full-time rate based on their career.
-This discount is not available to individuals who take the senior citizen discount.
-A 50 percent discount on tuition (only) is available to individuals 62 years of age and older taking undergraduate and graduate courses for credit and/or audit.
-This opportunity is offered to students who have the proper background and prerequisite of the course(s) in question.
+Students whose total credit hours equal 12 or more including audit courses, is assessed the full-time rate based on their career.

 Traditional Term Payment

 Payment of all tuition and other billed charges is due in full prior to the beginning of each term.

 - Cash and checks are acceptable methods of payment.

 - Electronic payment (direct debit from checking or savings account) may be made by accessing the link on the Marquette Central website at marquette.edu/mucentral.

 - Credit card payment is available through a third-party provider.
 The service fee for using this service is variable depending on the amount of the charge.
 This service may be accessed through the link on our website at marquette.edu/mucentral or by calling (866) 893-4518.